 It’s no surprise that American cuisine was brought about by European immigrants, but visiting Austria and surrounding countries, their influence on American cuisine becomes strikingly clear in abundance.

 Sources disagree on the invention of the hot dog, for example.
 That the sausage may have originally been made with dog meat, is one proposed possibility.
-That it was first wrapped in bread is likely an innovation first tried on American shores (Possibly on Coney Island in the 1880s) but the sausage style, the Wiener sausage, arguably has roots in Vienna.
+That it was first wrapped in bread is likely an innovation first tried on North American shores (Possibly on Coney Island in the 1880s) but the sausage style, the Wiener sausage, arguably has roots in Vienna.

 Regardless of the history, eating sausage at a street cart is one of the essential things to do in Vienna.